aerilxx/TenantBase-project/README.md

 * http://127.0.0.1:8000/add to manipulate db in browser, new data will be automatically cached in memcached

 ```
-# run memcache-like-server on another port bc 11211 is taken in flask
-python backend/memcache_like_server.py

 # connect to this server in another cmd
 telnet 120.0.0.1 110210
 ```